 1) Open the Settings app on your iOS device.

-2) Tap a message asking that you finish setting up your iPhone, iPad, or iPod touch, displayed at the top of the Settings app right below your Apple ID profile picture.
+2) Tap a message asking that you finish setting up your iPhone, iPad, or iPod touch, displayed at the top of the Settings app right below your Apple Account profile picture.

-3) You will be taken to a new screen with options for managing any features that you have not originally enabled during the initial iOS setup, like setting up Apple Pay on this device, signing into your Apple ID, enabling Siri, turning on iMessage, and so forth.
+3) You’ll see a new screen with options for managing any features that you have not originally enabled during the initial iOS setup, like setting up Apple Pay on this device, signing into your Apple ID, enabling Siri, turning on iMessage, and so forth.

 4) On the next screen, choose the option to set up the feature at a later stage.